Brian Hutchison

 Brian Hutchison is an American actor based in New York City.
-He has appeared on such network shows as Blue Bloods, Madam Secretary, Chicago Med, Jessica Jones, Elementary, Law & Order: Special Victims Unit, Godfather of Harlem, The Sinner, FBI: Most Wanted and Lisey's Story.
+He has appeared on such network shows as The Gilded Age, The Equalizer, Blue Bloods, Madam Secretary, Chicago Med, Jessica Jones, Elementary, Law & Order: Special Victims Unit, Godfather of Harlem, The Sinner, FBI: Most Wanted and Lisey's Story.

-He has appeared on and off Broadway in several shows including Exit the King with Geoffrey Rush, Looped opposite Valerie Harper, and Man and Boy with Frank Langella.
-Hutchison has also performed at major regional theaters throughout the Northeast and on the West Coast.
+He has appeared on and off Broadway in several shows including Downstate, Exit the King with Geoffrey Rush, Looped opposite Valerie Harper, and Man and Boy with Frank Langella.
+Hutchison has also performed at major regional theaters throughout the United States.

 In 2018, Hutchison played the part of Alan in the Tony Award-winning revival of The Boys in the Band on Broadway.
 Directed by Joe Mantello, the cast included Jim Parsons, Zachary Quinto, Matt Bomer, Andrew Rannells, Tuc Watkins, Charlie Carver, Robin de Jesus, and Michael Benjamin Washington.
 The full cast reprised their roles in a movie version of the play that was filmed in 2019 and released on Netflix in September 2020.

-In addition to acting, Hutchison is also a SOVA award-winning narrator who has recorded over 150 audio books for Audible.
+In addition to acting, Hutchison is also a SOVA and Audie award-winning narrator who has recorded over 300 audio books for Audible.
 He is also a professional photographer, specializing in shooting publicity head shots for other actors.

 His portfolio also includes a wide range of candid portraits, landscapes and architectural detail.